THE ALLIANCE

 Guide to the Alliance

-The Alliance is a group of individuals cooperating to end global crises.
-Members spend a small fraction of their time completing tasks that are designed to be effective and straightforward.
+The Alliance is a global group of individuals cooperating to improve the world.
+Each member spends a small fraction of their time completing tasks that advance our shared goals.

 Priorities